plone/training/docs/mastering-plone/volto_talkview.md

 More info in {doc}`code`
 ````

+## Creating and registering a new view component

 The default visualization for our new content type `talk` lists the field values according to the type schema.

 Since we want to show the talk data in a nice way, display the speaker portrait and add some components, we write a custom view for type talk.